Quinoa Pilaf Recipe

 - 1 cup quinoa, rinsed

-- 1. In a small nonstick saucepan coated with cooking spray, cook onion and carrot in oil for 2-3 minutes or until crisp-tender.
-Add garlic; cook 1 minute longer.
+- 1. In a small nonstick saucepan coated with cooking spray, cook onion and garlic in oil for 2 minutes.
+Add carrot; cook 2 minutes longer.
 Stir in the broth, water and salt; bring to a boil.

-- 2. Add quinoa.
+- 2. Stir in quinoa; return to a boil.
 Reduce heat; cover and simmer for 12-15 minutes or until liquid is absorbed.
-Remove from the heat.
+Remove from the heat; let stand for 5 minutes.
 Fluff with a fork.
 Yield: 4 servings.

 Reviews for Quinoa Pilaf